NIP-17: Private Direct Messages

 Message Structure

-- Kind 14 - The actual DM content (inside the seal)
+- Kind 14 - The actual DM content inside the wrapped layers

 - Relays cannot see the sender (hidden by gift wrap’s disposable keypair)